Sony NEX-6 vs Panasonic GX8

 It is notable that the GX8 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The NEX-6 does not feature such a mic input.

 Both the NEX-6 and the GX8 have been discontinued, but can regularly be found used on eBay.
 The NEX-6 was replaced by the Sony A6000, while the GX8 was followed by the Panasonic GX9.
+Further information on the two cameras, as well as related accessories, can be found on the official Sony and Panasonic websites.

 Review summary: Sony NEX-6 vs Panasonic GX8